🕹️ New release: Lunar Lander Beyond

 Chris Sawyer is an independent game developer based in Scotland, specializing in constructional / strategic / simulation style PC games.

-Chris's second big project was RollerCoaster Tycoon, released through Hasbro Interactive early in 1999, followed by two add-on packs: Corkscrew Follies in late 1999 and Loopy Landscapes in September 2000.
+Chris's second big project was RollerCoaster Tycoon, released through Hasbro Interactive in March 1999, followed by two add-on packs: Corkscrew Follies in October 1999 and Loopy Landscapes in September 2000.
+The game is notable for Sawyer's insistence on programming the game in x86 assembly language rather than a higher-level programming language like C, as his vision for the game required memory efficiency.

 Following the success of the original, 2002 saw the release of RollerCoaster Tycoon 2, followed by its expansions, Wacky Worlds and Time Twister, both released in 2003 and without Sawyer's input, as they were made by Frontier Developments.
 While RollerCoaster Tycoon 2 brought mostly technical improvements, many fans still consider it a peak of the series.
-Atari continued working on the franchise with Sawyer as an executive producer instead of lead developer from 2004 onwards with RollerCoaster Tycoon 3 and its expansion packs, Soaked! and Wild!.
-The 2014 RollerCoaster Tycoon 4 Mobile and 2016 RollerCoaster Tycoon World were developed without Sawyer's input.
-Chris Sawyer still holds the rights to the franchise, and is credited in every title in the series.
+Frontier continued working on the franchise with Sawyer as an executive producer instead of lead developer with RollerCoaster Tycoon 3 and its expansion packs, Soaked! and Wild!.
+From then on, Atari would renew the license for the franchise multiple times after that, but Sawyer would not be involved in the games' development.
+Chris Sawyer still holds the rights to the franchise via representation from Marjacq Limited, and is credited in every title in the series.

 In 2004, Chris Sawyer released Chris Sawyer's Locomotion, using the modified engine of RollerCoaster Tycoon 2 in an attempt to make a spritual sequel to Transport Tycoon, a wish he long wanted to fulfill, but the game was met with lukewarm response.
-In 2013, his newly founded independent company, 31X Ltd., released the mobile version of Transport Tycoon for the iOS and Android, using the visuals from Chris Sawyer's Locomotion.
+After this, he would stop developing new games to focus on his personal life, and move away from the gaming industry which moved to trends which increasingly misaligned with his affinities.

 Credited on 33 games